 In appropriate cases he can accept instructions directly under the Bar’s Public Access scheme.

-His professional judgement and technical skills benefit from six years' consulting practice with a large international company before qualifying as a lawyer and joining the Bar.
+His professional judgement and technical skills benefit from six years' consulting practice with an international firm before qualifying as a lawyer and joining the Bar.
 His clients included the Guardian, Shell, Barclays, HMRC and the House of Commons.

-- R v Onyeagucha (2018) - Successful appeal against life sentence; reduced to extended sentence.
+- R v Onyeagucha (2018) EWCA Crim 2960 – Successful appeal against life sentence.
+Extensive consideration of dangerous offender provisions and effect of crossing an age threshold.

-- Operation Endorse (2018) – Attempted murder: gang shooting of drugs runner from rival drugs network.
+- Operation Endorse (2018) – Attempted murder: gang shooting of drugs runner by rival drugs network.
 Led junior for first defendant.

 - R v Ian Paterson (2017) – High profile cancer surgeon deliberately wounded multiple patients in unnecessary operations.
 Prosecution disclosure junior.

-- R v Russell & Storey (2016) – Prosecution of serious acid attack.
+- R v Russell & Storey (2016) – Prosecuted serious acid attack.
 Investigation reopened when a 'grass' came forward after Crimewatch appeal.

-- Operation Trieste (2015) – For only defendant acquitted in seven week trial of multi-kilo drugs conspiracy.
+- Operation Trieste (2015) – Only defendant acquitted in seven week trial of multi-kilo drugs conspiracy.

 - R v KR (2014) – Alleged repeated sexual assaults of a child in religious family context.
 Defendant acquitted.

 - Operation Ilex (2013) – Armed robberies conspiracy.
-Sole junior for only acquitted defendant.
+Junior alone for only acquitted defendant.
 Extensive cross-examination of telephone experts.

 - Cowan v DPP (2013) 177 J.P.
 474 – Successful appeal to the High Court on whether a university campus was a 'public place'.